Phonostalgia presents...

 Are You Prepared for the Summer?

-(words by Bert Kalmar and Edgar Leslie; music by Jean Schwartz)
+(w: Bert Kalmar and Edgar Leslie; m: Jean Schwartz)

 New York, NY: Thursday, June 1, 1916